 Does the Anti-Anxiety Diet Work?

 Creating a healthy diet plan can contribute to your general mood or sense of well-being, but it’s not always a substitute for treatment.
-If you think you’re feeling symptoms of anxiety, you can also consider counseling (psychotherapy), coaching, acupuncture, meditation, yoga, or breathwork and other treatments.
+If you think you’re feeling symptoms of anxiety, you can also consider counseling (psychotherapy), coaching, acupuncture, meditation, yoga, breathwork, and other treatments.
 Medications are sometimes an option for certain individuals, though will not get to the root of the cause.